Tulip-Dev/tulip/doc/user/tutorial_intermediate.rst

 .. note:: By default, when the *Spreadsheet view* is generated, the columns are re-arranged in alphabetical order.
 We might want to re-organize them for better visibility.
 In order to do that, simply drag the column title to the desired slot.

-* Next, we will generate a *Scatter Plot 2D view*, with the following graph properties.
+* Next, we will generate a *Scatter Plot 2D view*, for the following imported properties.
 The idea of course, is to include as many properties that may be relevant as possible, in order to produce a more accurate analysis.
 We can also pair related properties together in order to obtain a nicer layout:

 .. image:: _images/tutorial03_02b.png
-	:width: 200
+	:align: center

 After closing the *Properties* tab, the following view is generated: